 African Safari Trophy/Cull Hunt in South Africa

 Price: About $4,450 includes flights, lodging, meals, 5 days of hunting, and you can hunt FIVE big game animals!

 I know, an African safari?
 What happened to “inexpensive”?
 It certainly won’t be as cheap as a simple coyote hunt 45 minutes from home, but what if I told you that you could hunt in Africa for CHEAPER than a guided elk hunt in Idaho or Montana (which would fetch around $6k plus tag fees)?

-I have twice hunted with Richard Holmes Safaris in South Africa, and they were two of the best weeks of my entire life since I enjoyed them with my family.
+I have twice hunted with [redacted – I know longer recommend this outfitter due to unfair business practices] in South Africa, and they were two of the best weeks of my entire life since I enjoyed them with my family.
 We did a combination of cull hunting and trophy hunting, so we took some smaller animals or females, and a few trophies, so as to reduce the cost of the trip.

 Here’s what the hunt will likely cost:

-- $2,700 – Bargain package at Richard Holmes Safaris which includes meals and lodging, plus 5 animals
+- $2,700 – Bargain package at [redacted] which includes meals and lodging, plus 5 animals

 - $1,200 – Flights to/from Johannesburg